steiner26/steiner26.github.io/src/projects/voltorbflip.md

 About 6 months later, I decided to revisit my recreation of the game and update it to some a more recent paradigm using Gatsby.
-I repurposed much of the original code including the board generation, but created an entirely new structure using React components and various npm packages.
+I repurposed much of the original code such as the board generation, but created an entirely new structure using React components and various npm packages.
 During this phase of redevelopment I made sure that the game looked good on all devices and was well-suited for play on mobile browsers.